 Volunteer With GHA

-Because all the founders of GHA have been volunteers on other projects in Guatemala and know the satisfaction that comes from actually working on the houses, we have made that option available to others.
-It is truly a meaningful experience and a fantastic opportunity to work alongside another culture.
+Because all the founders of GHA have been volunteers here in Guatemala and know what a meaningful experience it can be, we have made that option available to others.
+Volunteering is a meaningful experience and a great way to learn and work in another culture.

 Volunteers who choose to be a part of our housing projects will be placed on a crew with local builders and a member of the recipient family.
 By working together on this intensive project, volunteers will form bonds with both the family and our local building staff.

 Never had any building experience?
 Don’t let that deter you!
 On each housing project, there are plenty of jobs to be done with shovels, machetes, buckets, and wheelbarrows that do not require and previous construction knowledge.
 If you do happen to know your way around a construction site, there are plenty of skilled jobs to do too!
 Nothing physical will ever be expected of you that you are uncomfortable with.
 Each member of our crews is trained to always observe common sense safety precautions, no matter whether they are working with skilled or unskilled volunteers.